AndrewRathbun/KAPE-EZToolsAncillaryUpdater/README.md

 ## User Advisory

 [Version 1](https://github.com/AndrewRathbun/KAPE-EZToolsAncillaryUpdater/releases/tag/1.0) of this script was very slow.
 However, [Version 2](https://github.com/AndrewRathbun/KAPE-EZToolsAncillaryUpdater/releases/tag/2.0) utilizes the [Get-ZimmermanTools.ps1](https://f001.backblazeb2.com/file/EricZimmermanTools/Get-ZimmermanTools.zip) script as well as the Get-KAPEUpdate.ps1 script that comes with KAPE.
+Performance is now much faster!
+Enjoy!

 ## What Does "Ancillary" mean?